syncthing/docs/users/crashrep.rst

             /buildagent/work/github.com/syncthing/syncthing/cmd/syncthing/main.go:873 +0x1bc5

-Note that when using a custom compiled build, the names of the domain, computer, and user of the machine where Syncthing was built will also be included in the log.
-If you compile Syncthing locally and want to prevent this kind of information from being recorded in the build, set the ``COMPUTERNAME``, ``USERDOMAIN``, and ``USERNAME`` variables to ``unknown`` before the compilation.
+Note that when using a custom compiled build, the names of the domain, computer, and user of the machine where Syncthing was built are included in the log as part of the version string.
+This information is essential for the developers to interpret the crash log in context.
+If you compile Synching locally and want to prevent your build from having such data embedded, set the ``COMPUTERNAME``, ``USERDOMAIN``, and ``USERNAME`` variables to ``unknown`` before the compilation.

 For a more details description of the format and how the sending happens, see :ref:`crashrep-dev`.